samelstob/notes/management-notes/database/what-goes-around-comes-around.md

 Codd made several (increasingly sophisticated) relational model proposals over the years.
 His early DML proposals were the relational calculus and the relational algebra.
-His DML proposals were rigorous and formal, but not necessary for mere mortals to understand.
+His DML proposals were rigorous and formal, but not necessarily for mere mortals to understand.

 Codd's proposal immediately touched off "the great debate" which lasted for a good part of the 1970's.